VCAL

 How do we get help?

-For trials, pilots, or enterprise support, email sales@vcal-project.com.
-Security or privacy inquiries: privacy@vcal-project.com.
+For trials, pilots, architecture discussions, or enterprise support, email sales@vcal-project.com.
+For security or privacy inquiries, contact privacy@vcal-project.com.